 This, of course, doesn’t negate the need for instruction.
 Content is widely available, but how do we deliver it in a way that fosters true learning?

 The answer is curriculum.
 Curriculum is the connective tissue of the classroom.
 Curriculum ties content together, weaving facts and figures into lessons, and series of lessons into understanding and lifelong learning.

 We’ll put it this way: If you were starting a school from scratch today, would you ever buy an Algebra textbook?
 Of course not.
 Everything you need to teach Algebra is in the public domain.
 But, you would still need a plan on how to properly sequence, build on and integrate those Khan Academy videos in a way that results in students learning discreet skills.

 This commoditization of content and new focus on curriculum is a radical change in education – the kind of change that has textbook companies pretty worried, and for-profit online companies capturing market share in K-12 education.

 Our advice to school systems: get ahead of the trend.
-Start your own virtual academies.
+Start your own virtual academies, for instance, you could look at similar physical facilities like HUNTINGTON LEARNING CENTER and see how they’re offering education in many different sectors, for-profit.
 Give teachers and students blended learning options.
 Embrace virtual learning before for-profit online charter schools, already adept at educating today’s students in their native digital language, begin to compete for your students in Maryland as they are across the United States.